What is Paper Gold - inc. Gold Futures, Gold Options and CFD's

 Gold is a great hedge against inflation and a means to preserve wealth.
 We are open advocates of physical gold ownership though owning paper gold is already better than holding all your wealth in your bank account.

 Gold is one of the few investment options that has no counter party risk making it quite unique.
 Counter party risk is where an asset you own is at the same time someone else's liability.
-For example, bank accounts allow you to deposit money which is then used elswhere (often by the investment branch) and your deposits have become the bank's liability.
-Similarly, purchasing property often requires mortgages, bonds require corporations or governments to pay coupons and an ETF liability is with the fund you decide to invest with.
+For example, bank accounts allow you to deposit money which is then used by their investment branch and your deposits have become the bank's liability.
+Similarly, purchasing property often requires mortgages, bonds require corporations or governments to pay coupons and an ETF liability sits with the fund.